Symmetries as Ground States of Local Superoperators: Hydrodynamic Implications: Examples of Super-Hamiltonians

 where $\tX_j$, $\tY_j$, and $\tZ_j$ are the composite spin Pauli operators on site $j$, defined in the obvious way.
 Up to an overall factor, this is simply the ferromagnetic Heisenberg model reviewed in App.~\ref{app:Heiscanon}, here in terms of the composite spins.
 Its ground state space is hence the $(L+1)$-dimensional ferromagnetic multiplet of the composite spins; these are obtained by replacing the regular spins of the usual ferromagnet shown in Eq.~(\ref{eq:HeisenbergGS}) by the composite spins.
 Using the correspondence between states on the ladder and operators of Eq.~(\ref{eq:ladderopcorr}), the states of the composite spin ferromagnetic multiplet translate into operators of the form

 where we have ignored an overall constant.
 These are precisely the $L+1$ linearly independent operators forming a basis in the commutant algebra $\mC_{U(1)}$ corresponding to the $U(1)$ symmetry~\cite{moudgalya2021hilbert, moudgalya2022from}, shown in Eq.~(\ref{eq:U1bond}).
 While the above operator mapping is more evident in the $\hat{x}$-basis of the composite spins, the same multiplet can be described in terms of the $\hat{z}$-basis of composite spins, analogous to Eq.~(\ref{eq:HeisenbergGS}).
 Since the composite spin states $\sket{\tup}_j$ and $\sket{\tdn}_j$ map onto physical spin projectors $\ketbra{\up}_j$ and $\ketbra{\dn}_j$ in the operator language, this $\hat{z}$ basis for the ground state space of $\hmP_{U(1)}$ corresponds to projectors onto the $L+1$ spin sectors labelled by different values of the physical spin $S^z_{\tot}$.
 Indeed, for Abelian symmetries, the projectors onto symmetry sectors form an orthogonal basis for the commutant algebra~\cite{moudgalya2021hilbert}.
+Finally, in App.~\ref{subapp:superHsymms_U1} we consider the formal inherited symmetries of the super-Hamiltonian---here independent $U(1)$ symmetries associated with each leg---and show that the ground state manifold can be understood using particular spontaneous symmetry breaking.